Last revised 07.01.15

 3. Engaging in sexual conduct, as defined under ORS 167.060, including, but not limited to, the physical manipulation or touching of a person's sex organs through a person's clothing in an act of apparent sexual stimulation or gratification.

-4. Being under the influence of any controlled substance or intoxicating liquor.
+4. Being under the influence of any intoxicating liquor or controlled substance, including marijuana and marijuana derivatives.
 Controlled substance is defined in ORS 475.005.

 Any person who violates rules 6-19 while in or on library premises will be given up to one warning at the discretion of library staff; then the person will be asked to leave the premises for the day.
 Subsequent offenses by that person will result in that person's immediate ejection and exclusion from all Multnomah County Library premises.
 Any person so excluded shall lose all library privileges for a period of up to one year.